-Remote hiring with an Employer of Record (EOR) lets you employ full-time workers in countries where you don't have a legal entity - the EOR becomes the official employer on paper while you manage the employee's day-to-day work.
-The global EOR market reached $5.59 billion in 2025 (Business Research Insights, 2025), and 55% of companies that hire internationally already use one (Remote.com, 2025).
+Remote hiring with an Employer of Record (EOR) lets you employ full-time workers in countries where you don’t have a legal entity.
+Your company manages day-to-day work while the EOR becomes the official employer on paper.
+Valued at $5.59 billion in 2025 (Business Research Insights, 2025), the EOR market already serves 55% of companies that hire internationally (Remote.com, 2025).

 That adoption rate makes sense.
 Setting up a foreign legal entity costs $15,000 to $78,000+ and takes 3-6 months (Playroll, 2025).
-An EOR gets you a compliant hire in days, for $199-$1,000 per employee per month.
-But the EOR only handles the employment side.
-You still need to find the right candidates first - which is where AI-powered sourcing tools fill the gap.
+Compliant hires through an EOR cost $199-$1,000 per employee per month and take days, not months.
+Employment is the only side the EOR handles - finding the right candidates still falls to you, which is where AI-powered sourcing tools fill the gap.

-This guide covers the complete remote hiring workflow: when an EOR makes sense, what it actually costs, how to avoid compliance disasters, and how to build a full global hiring stack from candidate discovery to compliant onboarding.
+This guide covers the complete remote hiring workflow: when an EOR makes sense, what it actually costs, and how to avoid compliance disasters.
+It also walks through building a full global hiring stack of remote recruiting tools from candidate discovery to compliant onboarding.

-An EOR handles five things you'd otherwise need a local entity (and local lawyers) to manage: employment contracts, payroll and tax withholding, statutory benefits, labor law compliance, and termination procedures.
+Five functions you’d otherwise need a local entity (and local lawyers) to manage fall under the employer of record: employment contracts, payroll and tax withholding, statutory benefits, labor law compliance, and termination procedures.
 According to a 2025 industry survey, 86% of HR leaders say international labor law compliance is their single biggest global workforce challenge (Select Software Reviews, 2025).
-The EOR absorbs that burden.
+That compliance burden transfers entirely to the EOR.

-Here's how the relationship works in practice.
+Practically, the relationship follows a consistent pattern.
 You find and interview candidates through your normal process.
-Once you've selected someone, you send their details to your EOR.
-The provider drafts a locally compliant employment contract, runs payroll in the local currency, withholds and remits taxes, and enrolls the employee in mandatory benefits.
-Your company pays a single monthly invoice to the EOR - one line item that covers the employee's salary, employer-side taxes, benefits, and the EOR's service fee.
+Once you’ve selected someone, you send their details to your EOR.
+From there, the provider drafts a locally compliant employment contract, runs payroll in the local currency, withholds and remits taxes, and enrolls the employee in mandatory benefits.
+Your company pays a single monthly invoice to the EOR - one line item that covers the employee’s salary, employer-side taxes, benefits, and the EOR’s service fee.

-What the EOR doesn't do is equally important.
-It doesn't find candidates for you.
-It doesn't manage their daily work.
-It doesn't make decisions about promotions, assignments, or performance.
-You retain full operational control - the EOR is the legal employer, but you're the functional one.
+What the EOR doesn’t do is equally important.
+Candidate discovery is outside its scope.
+Daily management stays with your team.
+Decisions about promotions, assignments, and performance stay with you.
+You retain full operational control - the EOR is the legal employer, but you’re the functional one.

-This matters for companies expanding internationally.
+For companies expanding internationally, this distinction matters.
 95% of business and HR leaders now say cross-border talent access is essential (Deloitte, 2025).
-But accessing that talent requires solving two distinct problems: finding qualified candidates in foreign markets, and employing them compliantly.
-The EOR handles the second problem.
-AI sourcing handles the first.
+Accessing that talent, though, requires solving two distinct problems: finding qualified candidates in foreign markets and employing them compliantly.
+EOR solves the second problem.
+Candidate discovery falls to AI sourcing.

 When Should You Use an EOR vs. a Legal Entity?

-The breakeven math between an Employer of Record and a local entity depends on one variable: headcount per country.
-An EOR is cheaper when you have fewer than roughly 10 employees in a single market.
+Between an EOR and a local entity, breakeven hinges on a single variable: headcount per country.
+For fewer than 10 employees in a single market, an EOR costs significantly less.
 Above that threshold, entity setup starts making financial sense (Cerity Global, 2025).

 | Factor | EOR | Local Entity |